 If you want to protect your investment, you should check with your homeowner's insurance company and be sure you understand your coverage.
 It may be simply a matter of adding a "Fine Arts" rider or scheduled coverage for your higher value items.
 Of course it's always wise to have an up-to-date listing of your collection, including manufacturer name, item name, reference number if applicable, purchase price, date of purchase, place of purchase, special markings, etc.

 Another means of protecting your collection is to get "collectible insurance" from a company specializing in this type of insurance.
-Four such companies are:
+Three such companies are: